mwaskom/lyman/doc/experiments.rst

 where column names are regressor names and rows are observations of the regressors at each timepoint in the experiment.
 Additionally, the file must have a ``run`` column, specifying the 1-based run number for each observation.
-This information is not transformed in any way when building the design matrix.
+This information is not transformed when building the design matrix beyond de-meaning by run.
 This is intended to allow the use of, e.g., BOLD timeseries information extracted from seed ROIs for functional connectivity analyses.
 The regressors are considered elements "of interest" in the design matrix, can be included in contrasts, and contribute to the "main model" R^2 calculation.
-Note that it is probably advisable to de-mean these values before writing them to the file.

 An example file for an experiment where each run has 3 TRs and the experimenter is interested in functional connectivity early visual areas might look like